Code

 #noc - show only equations without results (no calculations);

-#round n - rounds to n digits after the decimal point.
+#round n - rounds the output to n digits after the decimal point;

 Each of the above commands is effective after the current line until the end of the report or another command that overwrites it.